markstock/nvortexHip/README.md

     make
     ./nvHip05.bin -n=100000

-Or with cmake, make a build directory and try:
+Or with cmake, make a build directory and try (with the right GPU target):

     cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo -DCMAKE_CXX_COMPILER=hipcc -DCMAKE_CXX_FLAGS=" -fopenmp --amdgpu-target=gfx90a" ..
     make